NoneToRoot/pywebcrwl/README.md

 > ⚠️ **Note**: Since the extraction is based on regular expressions, some results may include false positives.

 **Parameters**:
 - `urls` (`list`): A list of URLs to crawl and search for email addresses.
-Each URL MUST start by "https://" following by the remaining part of the URL
+Each URL MUST start by "https://" following by the remaining part of the URL.

 Exemple : "https://exemple.com" or "https://www.exemple.com"

 **Returns**: